telent/nixpkgs/README.md

   upstream it) nixpkgs with a few changes I've had to make for cross-compiling some packages

-## Status
+## Status/TODO

+- [x] builds a kernel
-* (on qemu) it builds a kernel which boots and a root filesystem that mounts
+- [x] builds a root filesystem
-* but init won't start, I suspect because of missing shared libraries because it is not copying the closure of all the store paths
+- [x] statically linked init (busybox) runs
+- [ ] make shared libraries work

+Currently: There is a problem with squashfs or the way we are using it which means that `/nix/store` is empty when the squashfs image is mounted (the `-root-becomes` option doesn't appear to work).
+This is an obvious cause of shared libraries not working - because they're not there.
+Probably what we should do instead is build an initramfs and then mount the squashfs onto `/nix/store` in the initramfs "/init" script.

 ## How to run it